-This Agreement shall be effective as of August 27, 2018, the first day of the Fall Semester 2018, and shall continue in full force and effect for two years from the date of its execution until and including midnight of August 23, 2020, the day before the beginning of the Fall Semester 2020.
+This Agreement shall be effective as of August 28, 2023, the first day of the Fall Semester 2023, and shall continue in full force and effect for three years from the date of its execution until and including midnight of August 30, 2026, the day before the beginning of the Fall Semester 2026.

-Any amendment, modification, or addition duly signed by the Parties in order to be eff IN WITNESS WHEREOF, the Parties have month of, 2018. hereunto set their hands this day of the Cincinnati State Technical and Community College American Association of University Professors, Cincinnati State Technical and Community College Chapter Mark D. Walton Chairperson, Board of Trustees Pamela S Ecker President Monica J. Posey, Ed.D.
+Any amendment, modification, or addition to this Agreement must be in writing and duly signed by the Parties in order to be effective.

+IN WITNESS WHEREOF, the Parties have hereunto set their hands this 24th day of the month of October, 2023.

+Cincinnati State Technical and Community College American Association of University Professors, Cincinnati State Technical and Community College Chapter John I. Silverman Chairperson, Board of Trustees Abigail Yee President Monica J. Posey, Ed.D.
 President